sous-chefs/openssh/README.md

 }
 ```

-### Bind to the addresses tied to a set of interfaces.
+### Bind to the addresses tied to a set of interfaces

 ```json
 "openssh": {